Sarangadhara (1958 film): Production

 Sarangadhara is the third Tamil film based on the epic of the same name by Gurajada Apparao, following a 1935 film and the 1936 film Naveena Sarangadhara.
 The screenplay was written by S. D. Sundharam, cinematography was handled by N. C. Balakrishnan and editing by V. S. Rajan.
 It is Sivaji Ganesan's 50th film as an actor.

 Soundtrack

 The music was composed by G. Ramanathan.
-Lyrics were by A. Maruthakasi.
 The song "Vasantha Mullai" became hugely popular was later remixed by Mani Sharma for Pokkiri (2007).
 The song is set in Charukesi raga.

 Release and reception

 Sarangadhara was released on 15 August 1958, and distributed by Annamalai Corporation.
 Ananda Vikatan negatively reviewed the film, saying it was like watching a play and not an actual film.